Sequoia & Kings Canyon National Parks

 Short Grass (1 foot)

-Continued protection and mitigation measures for all sequoia groves within the fire area, including the Giant Forest Sequoia Grove.
-When attributes of fire behavior are favorable to the landscape, allow fire spread to aid in fuels reduction in and adjacent to the groves.
+Continued protection and mitigation measures for all sequoia groves within and adjacent to the fire area.
+When attributes of fire behavior are favorable to the landscape, allow fire to spread to aid in fuels reduction in around the groves.